 Allen is a senior at Newport High School.
 He began coding with Python in fifth grade and learned Java the summer before 7th grade, where he started basic competitive programming.
 He has been a member of Tyee Programming Competition Club since 7th grade, and has actively participated in competitive programming starting in around March 2021 (where he started to use C++).
 As a coach, he hopes to help others and himself learn.
 In his free time, Allen plays piano, tennis, basketball, practices for competition math (yay!) and competitive programming, and helps out in clubs.

-Sr. Student Coach
+Past Student Coach (2021-2025)

 Ethan is a senior at Newport High School.
 He has been programming in Python in 3rd grade and C++ in 7th grade.
 In his free time, he likes to play badminton, do math and programming, and play video games.

-Sr. Student Coach
+Past Student Coach (2021-2025)

 Lewis is a senior at Interlake High School.
 He started learning Python in 6th grade, and began doing competition programming in 7th.
 Lewis prefers C++ but is also proficient in python (for ML), java, and full stack languages.
 As an active member since 7th grade and coach since 9th, he hopes to guide and inspire other middle schoolers to begin their programming journeys.
 During his free time, he enjoys long distance running, programming, physics, playing the oboe, and spending time with friends.
 He’s also a turtle lover.

-Sr. Student Coach
+Past Student Coach (2021-2025)

 Ryan is a senior at Newport High School.
 He began coding in 6th grade and knows Python, Java, and Javascript.
 He joined the club in 8th grade, and now hopes to improve and expand the club as a coach.
 In his free time, he enjoys playing the clarinet, learning about tech, playing video games, and studying cybersecurity.